Skip to content

 5. Public.
 We may provide the opportunity to post comments, or reviews, in a public, or semi-public, forum.
 If you decide to submit information on these pages, that information may be publically available.

 6. Service Providers.
 Thrive may provide personal data to third parties that act as agents, consultants or contractors to perform tasks on behalf of and under Thrive’s instructions.
 Such recipients must agree to abide by confidentiality obligations and are not permitted to use your personal data except for the limited purpose that we request.
-Thrive is potentially liable for onward transfers to service providers when it transmits personal data of EU individuals received pursuant to Privacy Shield.
+Thrive is potentially liable for onward transfers to service providers when it transmits personal data of EU, UK or Swiss individuals received pursuant to EU-U.S. Data Privacy Framework (EU-U.S. DPF) and the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF).

 7. Third Party Tracking Companies.
 We may share your information with our advertising and analytics partners.
 These third parties may also collect information directly from you as described in this Privacy Policy over time and across different websites.
 The privacy policy of these third-party companies applies to their collection, use and disclosure of your information.
 For example, one of our current marketing partners is HubSpot, which collects and stores information from you such as email address, first name, last name and phone number.
 Another example is Google Analytics which collects information anonymously and reports website trends without identifying individual visitors.